 Daly also points to hydrogen as an indicator of where EU regulation is likely to take us.

-“The EU's green hydrogen rules will require all clean hydrogen producers to adopt hourly matching by 2030 in order to be called renewable.
-The US is set to go the same way.”
+“The EU's green hydrogen rules will require all clean hydrogen producers to adopt hourly matching by 2030 in order to be called renewable.”

 – With files from Renewabl contributor Mark de Wolf